 The Stream Cave, consists of an extensive entrance hall, at the end of which there is a 70-meter long corridor.
 In front of the cave there is a broad rocky platform.
 The main findings in this cave are those of the Aurignacian culture (40,000 to 20,000 years ago).
 The cave was abandoned a few thousand years ago, and when humans returned there, they lived mainly in the entrance hall and on the rock platform in front of the cave (Natufian culture, 12,000-10,000 years before our time).

-The wheelchair accessible trail I mentioned at the beginning of this post leads towards and inside of this cave.
+The wheelchair-accessible trail I mentioned at the beginning of this post leads towards and inside this cave.

 At the entrance to the Stream Cave, you can find this sign.
 If you look closely at the walls, then you will be able to recognize conical shells.

-We followed “Prehistoric Man” Trail almost to the entrance, but at this point, we made a small detour.
-As I mentioned, since it was a hot day we did not want to make the longer trails.
-Therefore at the entrance, I asked the guide whether we can see something more nearby.
-She pointed out there is another new excavation site closeby.
-We followed the blue trail along the dried stream into the mountains.
+We followed the “Prehistoric Man” track almost to the entrance, but we made a slight detour at this point.
+As I mentioned, we did not want to make the longer trails since it was a hot day.
+Therefore at the entrance, I asked the guide whether we could see something more nearby.
+She pointed out there is another new excavation site close by.
+We followed the blue track along the dried stream into the mountains.

-After about seven minute walk we saw an archeological site to the right on the slope of Carmel mountain.
+After about a seven-minute walk, we saw an archeological site on Carmel mountain’s slope to the right.

 In front of the Gdi cave, we saw an active archeological site.
 That is a Mousterian cemetery.
-It contained skeletons of ten individuals (men, woman, and children).
+It contained the skeletons of ten individuals (men, women, and children).

-The skeletons belong to early Homo sapiens type, the people that lived 90,000 years ago in this area.
+The skeletons belong to the early Homo sapiens type, who lived 90,000 years ago in this area.

 And this is the Gdi Cave:

-From the fourth and the last cave we headed back towards the exit from Nahal Mearot Nature Reserve.
-The whole visit took us about two hours, which is more than enough in hot weather.
+The visit took us about two hours, which is more than enough in hot weather.

-Nahal Mearot Nature Reserve presents essential archeological findings.
-But if you are visiting with kids or you are not archeology lover, then I would suggest visiting this Nature Reserve when additional activities take place on site (and there are such from time to time).
+Nahal Mearot Nature Reserve presents important archeological findings.
+But if you are visiting with kids or not an archeology lover, I would suggest visiting this Nature Reserve when additional activities occur (and there are such from time to time).
 A guide will make the visit much more enjoyable.

-If you think the caves will protect you from the sun, then think again.
-As you saw most of the time, we were outside.
+Think again if you believe the caves will protect you from the sun.
+As you saw, most of the time, we were outside.
 Thus, do not visit during the hot hours and wear sunscreen.
-The additional bonus of an early visit is making one of the trails in the area or touring nearby attractions (see map at the top of this post).
+The additional bonus of an early visit is making one of the tracks in the area or touring nearby attractions (see the interactive map at the top).

 Have you ever visited Nahal Mearot Nature Reserve?
 How was your experience?
 Tell us in the comments below.